A video explaining Year 8 HPV vaccination and protection.

 - infection with HPV can lead to cervical cancer and other types of cancers

-- HPV immunisation is available to everyone in New Zealand from 9 years of age until before their 27th birthday to help protect them from cervical and other cancers
+- HPV vaccination is available to everyone in New Zealand from 9 years of age until before their 27th birthday to help protect them from cervical and other cancers

-- all tamariki in New Zealand can be immunised against HPV as part of their free childhood immunisations at 12 years of age (school year 8)
+- all tamariki (children) in New Zealand can be vaccinated against HPV as part of their free childhood vaccinations at 12 years of age (school year 8)

 What is human papillomavirus (HPV)?